Skip to main content

 The impact extends beyond the HPG axis.
 There is a significant cross-talk between the HPG axis and the Hypothalamic-Pituitary-Adrenal (HPA) axis, the body’s primary stress response system.
 Chronic hormonal imbalance can dysregulate the HPA axis, leading to altered cortisol rhythms and increased susceptibility to stress.
 Elevated or dysregulated cortisol levels are implicated in depressive disorders and anxiety states, further compounding the mental health challenges.

-Moreover, directly modulate neurotransmitter systems.
+Moreover, sex hormones directly modulate neurotransmitter systems.
 Testosterone, for instance, influences dopaminergic pathways, which are central to reward, motivation, and pleasure.
 Estrogen affects serotonergic and noradrenergic systems, critical for mood stability and emotional processing.
 The withdrawal-induced decline in these hormones can lead to a reduction in neurotransmitter synthesis or receptor sensitivity, manifesting as depressive symptoms, irritability, and a general lack of drive.

 Hormone/Peptide Primary Endocrine Axis Neurotransmitter Modulation Clinical Outcome in Mental Equilibrium